-Stage exhibition, competitive, social and career aspects of dance are introduced in this technique course.
+Stage exhibition, competitive, social, and career aspects of dance are introduced in this technique course.
 Students will improve posture and overall aesthetics, including lines, body shapes and contra-body movement position.
 Muscle tone, isolation, stretching and strengthening are core concepts at this stage of dance.
-Prerequisites: None
+Repeatable for credit.